Update January 2015: we’ve purchased a number of NUC devices and have found some better components – these are now listed.

 Fitting the memory is very simple.
 One note of warning, the Intel® NUC Kit D54250WYK uses the Haswell architecture, which means the device is low power and requires 1.35V SO-DIMM 1600/1333 MHz DDR-3 memory.
 1.35V not the more common 1.5V memory.
 If you accidentally buy the 1.5V RAM you will experience the blue BIOS blink codes representing memory errors.
 We settled for 16GB of RAM.

-Next, we purchased a 120GB SSD – I was surprised when the device was delivered, because it’s so utterly tiny!
+Next, we purchased a Crucial CT256M550SSD3 256GB SSD (Update – originally this was a 128 SSD)– I was surprised when the device was delivered, because it’s so utterly tiny!
 The photo below shows the SSD next to a USB mini dongle:

 To install the SSD, you first need to undo the mounting screw that is used to hold the card in place, once it has been slotted in, it also provides support to ensure there is a gap between the Wi-Fi card and the SSD.
 The whole process of fitting the required components took less than 10 minutes.